-Virtual reality is having an impact on the travel and tourism industry, with this increasing alongside the popularity of devices.
-This is because many users can now experience a region without having to leave the comfort of their own homes.
+Virtual reality is impacting the travel and tourism industry, with this increasing alongside the popularity of devices.
+This is because many users can now experience a region without leaving the comfort of their homes.

-Much of this has been focused on potential travelers testing a location before they spend the money to travel there.
-This allows people to get a better understanding of an area before they invest in a ticket and hotel room, with travelers being able to experience everything virtually before committing.
+Much of this has been focused on potential travelers testing a location before spending money to travel there.
+This allows people to better understand an area before investing in a ticket and hotel room, allowing travelers to experience everything virtually before committing.

-Alongside this is the fact that many VR apps allow users to re-experience their holiday after they’ve returned home.
-This has been a significant improvement on traditional photos, which makes it one of the bigger trends that may affect the industry in the years to come.
+Alongside this is that many VR apps allow users to re-experience their holiday after they’ve returned home.
+This has been a significant improvement on traditional photos, making it one of the bigger trends that may affect the industry in the future.

 Content With Longevity

-When both AR and VR technology was new, many developers jumped to take advantage of it and created a variety of apps and gimmicks that didn’t last very long.
+When both AR and VR technology was new, many developers jumped to take advantage of it and created various apps and gimmicks that didn’t last very long.
 While these may have been popular, this was only for a drastically short period.

-In the years since, this has changed, with content now being geared toward keeping users coming back.
-This longevity is something that is expected to continue impacting the niche, with the app and video game developers looking to attract and maintain large VR and AR markets.
+This has changed in the years since, with content now geared toward keeping users coming back.
+This longevity is expected to continue impacting the niche, with the app and video game developers looking to attract and maintain large VR and AR markets.

 Cost vs. Value

-When first released, the majority of cutting-edge AR and VR technology cost thousands of dollars to buy.
-This was something that many people couldn’t afford, which often hindered the growth of the industry.
+When first released, most cutting-edge AR and VR technology cost thousands of dollars.
+This was something that many people couldn’t afford, which often hindered the industry’s growth.

 Alongside this, the technology was often of relatively low quality, especially by today’s standards, which meant that many consumers weren’t getting enough value for their money.
 This is something that has been inverted in recent years.

-With the advancements that have been made in the industry, costs have plummeted while quality has skyrocketed, giving end-users much more value.
+With the advancements in the industry, costs have plummeted while quality has skyrocketed, giving end-users much more value.
 This is something that is expected to continue in the future.

 360 Degree Marketing

-360-degree has started to become increasingly more popular as of late, although this was initially limited to pictures and images.
-With recent innovations in video, AR, and VR technology, however, this is slowly changing to include 360-degree videos that viewers can become fully immersed in.
+360-degree has become increasinglylar, although this was initially limited to pictures and images.
+With recent innovations in video, AR, and VR technology, however, this is slowly changing to include 360-degree videos in which viewers can become fully immersed.

-This has led to an increasing number of brands start investing in the technology so that they can use it for a variety of purposes.
+This has led to an increasing number of brands investing in technology to use it for various purposes.
 Chief among these has been marketing.
-As this is a niche that’s only beginning to take off, you should expect that it will grow considerably over the coming years.
+As this niche is only beginning to take off, you should expect it to grow considerably over the coming years.

-Over the past few years, consumers have begun looking for more and more immersive technologies, especially with both VR and AR.
-This is something that the majority of developers have started capitalizing on, thanks to improvements in both hardware and software.
+Over the past few years, consumers have begun looking for more immersive technologies, especially VR and AR.
+This is something that most developers have started capitalizing on, thanks to improvements in both hardware and software.

 This has meant that an increasing number of these companies have begun focusing on creating 3D environments and experiences rather than their traditional 2D counterparts.
-With consumers now expecting more of this, it’s something that will become an industry norm over the coming years, if not months.
+With consumers now expecting more of this, it will become an industry norm over the coming years, if not months.

-Despite being a relatively young technology, the rise of AR and VR has been staggering, which is represented by a variety of surprising statistics.
-Similar to the trends mentioned above, many of these show no signs of going away or reducing anytime soon.
+Despite being a relatively young technology, the rise of AR and VR has been staggering, represented by various surprising statistics.
+Like the abovementioned trends, many show no signs of going away or reducing anytime soon.

-- Just over half of consumers, 53%, report that they’re interested in using VR or AR in the next three months.
+- Just over half of consumers, 53%, report their interest in VR or AR in the next three months.

-- The AR and VR market had sold 8.9 million units by the end of 2018, which is expected to grow to 65.9 million by the end of 2022.
+- The AR and VR market had sold 8.9 million units by the end of 2018, expected to grow to 65.9 million.

-- AR and VR headset sales are expected to grow to $9.7 billion in 2021.
+- AR and VR headset sales are expected to grow to $9.7 billion.

 - Nearly half of consumers would be more likely to shop at a retailer that utilizes AR or VR.